-1. What can I do with Internet Banking?
+1. What can I do with online banking?

-With HSBC Internet Banking, all your banking needs are just a few clicks away.
+With HSBC online banking, all your banking needs are just a few clicks away.

 - Keep track of your posted transactions including your credit card spending, due dates and rewards point

 - Subscribe to paperless banking and get your deposit or credit card statements exactly on your cut-off date.
 No need to wait for postal or courier delivery

 - Set customized SMS alerts, informing you on any significant movement in your deposit accounts